nunit/governance/notes/roles.md

 Anyone can become a committer; there are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
 Typically, a potential committer will need to show that they have an understanding of the project, its objectives and its strategy.
 They will also have provided valuable contributions to the project over a period of time.

-New committers can be nominated by any existing committer and must be approved by the individual project lead and confirmed by the Core Team.
+New committers can be nominated by any existing committer and must be appointed by the individual project lead and approved by the Core Team.
 Removal of committer authority requires approval of the Core Team but may be instituted by the project lead subject to later approval in case of necessity.

+Committers on one software project can request committership on any other project and, if accepted, may be directly appointed by the project lead for the second project, without further approval of the Core Team.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the Core Team.